gupta-suyash/gupta-suyash.github.io/index.md

 Previously, I was awarded Ph.D. degree at
 <a href="http://www.cs.ucdavis.edu/">Department of Computer Science</a>,
 <a href="https://www.ucdavis.edu/">University of California, Davis</a>.
-I am also the Lead Architect at <a href="https://resilientdb.com/">ResilientDB</a>, and I am also associated with <a href="https://expolab.org/">ExploLab</a>.
+I am also the Lead Architect at <a href="https://resilientdb.com/">ResilientDB</a>, which I founded during my Ph.D at UC Davis.
+I am also associated with <a href="https://expolab.org/">ExploLab</a>.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Distributed System:** blockchain, consensus, fault-tolerance
+- **Databases:** agreement protocols, concurrency control, severless-edge

 ## News